 This recorder lets you record at up to 96kHz sample rate.
 It has an OLED display that shows your real-time waveform.
 It also has a built-in speaker for feedback.
 You can use this as a 32-bit float audio interface for iOS, Android, Mac, and PC devices.
 It can record to microSD cards at up to 1TB.
 The battery life lasts up to 10 hours.

-In the past few years, we have covered plenty of app connected Rubik's Cubes…
+In the past few months, we have covered a bunch of SSDs that combine with…